 Limitations of SAN

 The challenge of SAN can be summed up in its cost and administration requirements—having to dedicate and maintain both a separate Ethernet network for metadata file requests and implement a Fibre Channel network can be a considerable investment.
-That being said, SANs are really the only way to provide very fast data access for a large number of users that also can scale to supporting hundreds of users at the same time.
+That being said, a SAN is often the only way to provide very fast data access for a large number of users that also can scale to supporting hundreds of users at the same time.

 Are You Using NAS, SAN, or Both?

-If you are using NAS or SAN, we’d love to hear from you about what you’re using and how you’re using them.
-Also, please feel free to suggest other topics for this series.
+If you are using NAS or SAN, we’d love to hear from you about what you’re using and how you’re using them in the comments.